Anthony-Pereira/Mastermind/README.md

 DEVELOPPER MODE:

 A developper mode is integrated.

-For activate this, two possibilities : In config.properties file with systemMode variable and directly in console to add a parameter "true" or "dev"
+For activate this, two possibilities :
+In config.properties file with systemMode variable with "true" or "false", Otherwise directly in console to add a parameter "true" or "dev.

+PREREQUISITES:

+you need to install java 8 JDK

+DEPLOYEMENT:

+Step by step:
+- Add the destination path of the mastermind.jar archive to the console.
+- Add "true" or "dev" parameter to enable developer mode,

+  exemple: java -jar Mastermind.jar true
+	   java -jar Mastermind.jar dev

+otherwise add "game" or "false" parameter to start in game mode.

+  exemple: java -jar Mastermind.jar false
+	   java -jar Mastermind.jar game

+BUILT WITH:

+intellij idea - The ide used.
+log4j libraries - To logging the errors.

+VERSIONING:

+I use git for versioning.

+AUTHOR:

+Anthony Pereira